 These insights come from data across markets, stations, and countries – some things just seem universally important.
-To underline how this can change your listener habits, we zoomed into four large European stations, and how their audience changed their response to their hourly news over the past 2,5 months.
+To underline how this can change your listener habits, we zoomed into four large European stations.
+We looked at how their audience changed their response to their hourly news over the past 2,5 months.

 The results are clear and to the point: listeners need you.
 News (done right) on all four stations has overperformed month by month – and is still heading upwards.

 This picture is not exactly counter-intuitive.
-There are hundreds of online news sources who post lists and numbers – so radio should stick to what they do best: being there for the listener, filtering the big mess and interpreting it into “what does this mean for me, right now?” with highly relevant and useful information.
+There are hundreds of online news sources who post lists and numbers.
+So, radio should stick to what they do best: being there for the listener.
+This means, filtering the big mess and explaining it.
+With a focus on “what does this mean for me, right now?” is highly relevant and useful information.

-There are very clear reasons why radio needs to focus right now.
+There are very clear reasons why radio stations needs to focus right now.
 These are times of turmoil and worry – even fear – for listeners.
-With the Corona virus sweeping the Globe, whole countries are shutting down and any guess when life returns to “normal” is just that: a guess.
-In times of crisis, whether it is the temporary kind like extreme weather or more long lasting crisis like this one, radio can prevail as one of the most important, most credible, and most stable sources of information.
-Far more elegant and more useful than the bright yellow “breaking news” headlines dominating the internet news sources, radio can keep listeners informed and safe while also keeping spirits high and putting a smile on the face of listeners.
+With the Corona virus sweeping the Globe, whole countries are shutting down.
+Any guess when life returns to “normal” is just that: a guess.
+In times of crisis, whether it is the temporary kind like extreme weather or more long lasting crisis like this one, radio stations can prevail.
+They stay as one of the most important, most credible, and most stable sources of information.
+Far more elegant and more useful than the bright yellow “breaking news” headlines dominating the internet news sources.
+Radio can keep listeners informed and safe while also keeping spirits high and putting a smile on the face of listeners.

 The position of radio is unique when it comes to situations like this.
-The emotional connection listeners have to their favorite station alone makes the job so much more efficient – and if you add the fact that the world is overflowing with both good and bad information at the moment, the connection between radio and listeners becomes even more important.
+The emotional connection radio listeners have to their favorite station alone makes the job so much more efficient.
+Additionally, if you add the fact that the world is overflowing with both good and bad information at the moment, the connection between radio and listeners becomes even more important.

-Further supporting the notion that the importance of radio will increase over the next period of time is the fact that radio is the only platform where you can stay informed while going about your daily duties.
+Further helping the notion that the status of radio will rise over the next period of time is the fact that radio is the only platform where you can stay informed while going about your daily duties.
 All other media platforms require total focus while seeking the information.
 A focus that will render itself almost impossible as time goes by.
 Nobody wants to spend half their day browsing for news for weeks on end.

 Sales focus required

 All this being said, radio is also vulnerable at a time like this.
-In particular the commercial side of the sector will be looking at their sales budgets with fear right now since advertisers have a tendency to lower their expenses on marketing in times of trouble.
+In particular the commercial side of the sector will be looking at their sales budgets with fear right now.
+Since marketers have a tendency to lower their costs on marketing in times of trouble.

-To counter this, programming decisions need to be right in order to keep ratings high – and meanwhile sales organizations need to shift gears several times in the next few months.
-Right now, a direct effort to sell advertising minutes to authorities and businesses who want or need to be heard in this climate is the best decision.
-But once the fear shrinks and bans lift, whether it is on travelling, concerts or conferences, radio should have “comeback packages” ready for advertisers.
+To counter this, programming decisions need to be right in order to keep ratings high.
+While sales organizations need to shift focus several times in the next few months.
+Right now, a direct effort to sell advertising minutes to authorities and businesses is key.
+But once the fear lowers and bans lift, whether it is on travelling, concerts or meetings, radio should have “comeback packages” ready for sellers.

-Many industries will be in the same situation as radio: struggling to make ends meet because of the disruptions.
-So most of them will attempt to make a fast turn-around with a high-powered effort on marketing when the timing is right.
+Many industries will be in the same situation as radio.
+Struggling to survive due to disruptions.
+So most of them will try to make a fast turn-around with a high-powered effort on sales when the timing is right.

-And once that tide turns, it is important to not miss out in order to maximize sales.
-For both the advertiser and radio.
+And once that tide turns, it is important to not miss out in order to boost sales.
+For both the marketer and radio.

-This is not the end of the world, but it is an extremely serious situation.
+This is not the end of the world, but it is a very serious situation.
 Markets will suffer, our day to day schedules will be (or already are) affected.
 But it is also our time to shine.
 Our time to be the voice of reason and a friend in need.
-So don’t look at the sales budgets for too long – do what every radio station dreams of: make a difference.
+So don’t look at the sales budgets for too long.
+Do what every radio station dreams of: make a difference.
 The market will repay you when all is said and done and RadioAnalyzer is ready to support your efforts non-stop over the next months.

 Header graphics: Pixabay.com